 Paid recall for ES staff who work over school holidays.

 A leave purchase allowance for ES staff who work over school holidays.

 Reform of the classification structure to reflect the work value of the ES role, so ES staff may advance from one salary range to the next without the role being advertised.
 This means ES do not have to compete with external applicants.

 All ES positions linked to Student Support Funding are now ongoing.

 The Victorian Government Schools Agreement negotiated by the AEU in 2017 was the best agreement to date, bringing major improvements for Victorian ES staff.

 But these successes were not won easily.
 Our large and active ES membership gives us a powerful negotiating position.
 Our ES membership is now almost 8,000 strong, backed by over 35,000 teacher colleagues.

 The combined voice of these 43,000 members was a major factor in achieving such significant outcomes in our enterprise agreement.

 Your representative voice

-ES members play a crucial role in AEU decision-making, with strong representation on Branch Council and in ES networks.
+ES members play a crucial role in AEU decision-making, with strong representation on Branch Council and as ES Reps on sub branches.